Chuck Pfarrer

-Charles Patrick Pfarrer III (born April 13, 1957) is an American writer, film producer, and former Navy SEAL.
+Charles Patrick Pfarrer III (born April 13, 1957) is an American writer, film producer, and former U.S. Navy SEAL.
 As an author, he has penned published screenplays, novels, comic books, and non-fiction works.
-His works deal with themes pertaining to the military.
-Pfarrer has worked on films including Navy SEALs, Darkman, and Hard Target.
+His notable film credits include Navy SEALs (1990), Darkman (1990), Hard Target (1993), and Virus (1999).

 Early life and education

 Pfarrer was born April 13, 1957, in Boston, Massachusetts, the son of Charles Patrick Pfarrer, Jr., a career naval officer, and Joan Marie Pfarrer, a registered nurse.

-He graduated from Staunton Military Academy in 1975, and studied Clinical Psychology at California State University, Northridge and the University of Bath in the United Kingdom.
+He graduated from Staunton Military Academy in 1975, and studied Clinical Psychology at California State University, Northridge and the University of Bath in England.

-Career

 Military career

 Pfarrer entered active duty with the United States Navy in October 1980 and completed Officer Candidate School in Newport, R.I in 1981.
 After his commission as an Ensign in the U.S. Navy, he reported to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
 After six months of training, Pfarrer graduated with BUD/S class 114 in September 1981.
 Following SEAL Tactical Training (STT) and completion of six month probationary period, he received the 1130 designator as a Naval Special Warfare Officer, entitled to wear the Special Warfare insignia and spent the next five years as a Navy SEAL.
 His initial assignment was to Underwater Demolition Team TWENTY ONE (UDT-21) at Naval Amphibious Base Little Creek, Virginia.

 Pfarrer deployed numerous times as a military advisor in Central America, trained NATO forces in Europe and the Mediterranean, and completed a combat deployment in 1983 to Beirut during the Lebanese Civil War when UDT-21 was redesignated as SEAL Team FOUR.
 As SEAL Assistant Platoon commander assigned to the Multi-National Peacekeeping Force, he witnessed the 1983 Marine barracks bombing in Beirut.
 In September 1984, Pfarrer reported to SEAL Team SIX in Training Support Center Hampton Roads to begin an eight-month specialized selection and training course to become a counterterrorist operator.
 Pfarrer ended his naval service in June 1986 as Assault Element Commander at the United States Naval Special Warfare Development Group (DEVGRU).